 Non-Qualified Mortgages (Non-QM) serve as an alternative for self-employed borrowers who may not fit the conventional loan mold.
 These loans tend to be more flexible in terms of income verification, credit score requirements, and debt-to-income ratios.
 However, they often come with higher interest rates and fees.
 Before choosing a Non-QM loan, weigh the benefits against the potential costs and risks.

-If you are a self-employed individual or don’t have the necessary proof of income documentation to get a home loan, consider Top Flite Financial.
-As an industry leader for credit-challenged homeowners, Top Flite Financial considers applicants that traditional banks and credit unions may have turned down, even if you have a low credit score.
-Submit a few answers on the questionnaire online to contact a mortgage refinance expert from the Top Flite Financial team to review your options.
+If you are a self-employed individual or don’t have the necessary proof of income documentation to get a home loan, consider Angel Oak Mortgage Solutions.
+As an industry leader in non-QM loans, Angel Oak considers applicants that traditional banks and credit unions may have turned down, even if you have a low credit score.
+Answer a few questions on this online form, and a licensed mortgage expert from the Angel Oak team will reach out to review your options.

 What Are the Advantages of Self-Employed Home Loans?